-Based on conversations with many practicing manual therapists with an interest in learning Structural Integration (SI), I determined that a good post-graduate course in SI has to offer three things:
+Based on conversations with many practicing manual therapists with an interest in learning Structural Integration (SI), I determined that a good post-graduate course in SI has to contain two core elements:

 1. a schedule that makes it possible to continue working during the course.
 That's why this training is a modular course of 300 hours, structured as 12 x 3-day intensives, offered approximately once a month.